selmeci/dgraph-tonic/README.md

 Avaibale since `dgraph-1-1`.

 The `txn.upsert(query, mutation)` function allows you to run upserts consisting of one query and one or more mutations.
 Query variables could be defined with `txn.upsert_with_vars(query, vars, mutation)`.
-Transaction in upsert is commited.
+If you would like to commit upsert operation you can use `txn.upsert_with_vars_and_commit_now()`.
+Txn object is being consumed in this case.

 To know more about upsert, we highly recommend going through the docs at https://docs.dgraph.io/mutations/#upsert-block.